So Bad They’re Good: 18 Japanese Puns and Jokes to Make You Groan

 Keep It Clean

-It’s also worth noting that most Japanese people, particularly older Japanese citizens, aren’t super interested or tickled pink by sarcasm or dark humor like Americans are.
-Because of this, Japanese puns are often very tame in nature and focused more on charming wordplay rather than shock humor.
+It’s also worth noting that most Japanese people, particularly older citizens, aren’t amused by sarcasm and dark humor like Americans are.
+Because of this, puns in Japan are often very tame in nature and emphasize charming wordplay over shock humor.

-Japanese puns may also be referred to as 親父ギャグ（おやじ ぎゃぐ）— “old man gags” which you could say is the Japanese version of “dad jokes.”
-Either way, they’ll make you groan.
+Japanese puns may also be referred to as 親父ギャグ （おやじ ぎゃぐor “old man gags,” which is the Japanese version of “dad jokes.”

-And now, let’s check out some Japanese puns to groan over!
+And now, let’s check out some puns to groan over!

-Feeling hungry? イクラ (Salmon roe—a type of sweet caviar usually put on top of sushi) and いくら (how much) are both pronounced “ikura.”
+Feeling hungry? イクラ (salmon roe—a type of sweet caviar usually put on top of sushi) and いくら (how much) are both pronounced as “ikura.”